Wishing you knew more about Aboriginal culture? Search no more.

 Myth 14: There are no Aboriginal people left in Tasmania

-The myth of Aboriginal extinction in Tasmania is grounded in the story of Truganini, a woman from Bruny Island, who died in 1876 after being the sole returnee from the Flinders Island mission where Tasmanian Aboriginals were sent for resettlement.
+The myth of Aboriginal extinction in Tasmania is grounded in the story of Truganini, a woman from Bruny Island, who died in 1876 after being the sole returnee from the Flinders Island mission where Tasmanian Aboriginal people were sent for resettlement.

 Assuming Tasmanian Aboriginal people died out because their last person passed away, however, ignores their descendants.